Mazawrath/grokit/README.md

 4. Load [x.com/i/grok](https://x.com/i/grok) in your browser.

+5. Type anything in the textbox and send it.

-5. In the Network tab, look for the first request.
+6. In the Network tab, look for the `POST` request to `https://grok.x.com/2/grok/add_response.json`.

-6. Click on this request to view its details.
+7. Click on this request to view its details.

-7. In the Headers section, find the "Cookie" header under Request Headers.
+9. In the Headers section, find the "Cookie" header under Request Headers.

-8. From the cookie string, extract the following values:
+10. From the cookie string, extract the following values:
    - `ct0`: This is your csrf token
    - `auth_token`: This is your auth token

+11. In the Headers section, find the `x-client-transaction-id` under Request Headers.